 I don't want to buy a $7 cup of ice cream without knowing I'll enjoy every bite of it.

-So, I'm taking a page out of the ice cream shop model and am offering this "free sample" digital notebook for anyone who's still considering if they should buy my digital journal full course or even my digital notebook mini course.
+So, I'm taking a page out of the ice cream shop model and am offering this "free sample" digital journal for anyone who's still considering if they should buy my digital journal full course or even my digital notebook mini course.

 The mini course includes 2 digital notebooks with 12 sections each and 5 blank page templates that you can use to design your own page layouts.
 There's also a couple videos to help give you some inspiration on how to use the notebooks.

-The digital notebook includes:
+The digital journal includes:

 - 3 Section Dividers (so you can easily organize your content)